Purple heron: Distribution and habitat

 The purple heron has a mostly palaearctic distribution and breeds in Europe, Asia and Africa.
 The range of the western race extends from Portugal eastwards across much of central and southern Europe and parts of North Africa as far as Lake Balkhash in Kazakhstan.
 In Africa, the bird breeds in Senegal, down the east coast of Africa and in Madagascar.
-The eastern race extends from the Indian Subcontinent, eastwards to eastern China and the Philippines, and northwards to the basins of the Amur River and the Ussuri River at about 49°N. The southern race is restricted to Madagascar, and a small population of purple herons on the Cape Verde Islands is regarded as a separate race by some authorities.
+The eastern race extends from the Indian subcontinent, eastwards to eastern China and the Philippines, and northwards to the basins of the Amur River and the Ussuri River at about 49°N. The southern race is restricted to Madagascar, and a small population of purple herons on the Cape Verde Islands is regarded as a separate race by some authorities.

 Between August and October, birds of the western population migrate southwards to tropical Africa, returning northwards in March.
 Purple herons often overshoot their normal range on their return, and are vagrants to northern Europe including Britain.
+They have also been recorded in French Guiana, Barbados, Brazil, and Trinidad and Tobago.
 The eastern population is largely resident, though some birds from the northern part of the range fly southwards to Korea, Thailand and Malaysia.
 The African birds are resident.

 The purple heron inhabits marshes, lagoons and lakes surrounded by dense vegetation.
-It may frequent mangrove swamps on the coast but it usually chooses freshwater habitats, particularly locations with reed beds (Phragmites).
+It may frequent mangrove swamps on the coast but it usually chooses freshwater habitats, particularly locations with Phragmites reed beds.
 It also visits mudflats, river banks, ditches and canals.
 In the Cape Verde Islands, it is more likely to be seen in the open, on arid slopes.